-THE TRANSOM DOOR SHOULD BE CLOSED AND PROPERLY LATCHED WHENEVER THE ENGINE IS RUNNING.
 NEVER OPEN THE TRANSOM DOOR WHILE UNDERWAY OR IN ROUGH SEA CONDITIONS.
 IN CERTAIN SITUATIONS, AN OPEN TRANSOM DOOR COULD ALLOW A SUBSTANTIAL AMOUNT OF WATER TO ENTER THE COCKPIT CREATING A POTENTIALLY DANGEROUS CONDITION.
+THE TRANSOM DOOR SHOULD BE CLOSED AND PROPERLY LATCHED WHENEVER THE ENGINE(S) ARE RUNNING.

-Chapter 11: INTERIOR EQUIPMENT
+Chapter 12: INTERIOR EQUIPMENT

-11.1 Portable Head
+12.1 Portable Head

-The portable head is provided as standard equipment.
 The system is made up of two major components, an upper tank and a lower tank.
-The upper tank contains the fresh water supply, a bellows pump, a seat and the lid.
+The upper tank contains the freshwater supply, a bellows pump, a seat and the lid.
 The bottom tank contains the flush valve, a waste holding tank, a chemical storage compartment and the drain nozzle.
 The components are secured together by a clamping mechanism when the portable head is ready for use.

 In some areas the law requires that portable heads be equipped with an optional permanent deck mounted pump out system to evacuate the waste with a dock side pump.
-Boats with the optional portable head pump out will be equipped with a deck fitting marked "waste" located on the deck.
+Boats with a portable head pump out will be equipped with a deck fitting marked "waste" located on the deck.
 Since this system is required to be permanent, the bottom waste tank cannot be removed and the only way to evacuate the system is by a dock side pump.